10 Things You Can Buy at Whole Foods That Are Surprisingly Affordable

 9. Organic Coconut Oil

 Coconut oil has become a darling in more than just the food space in the last several years, as it also has myriad uses in the skin care sphere.
-(See what we had to say about it in our What You Need to Know feature concerning pantry oils.)
 Coconut oil comes in both refined and unrefined versions, though unlike olive oil where virgin expressions are prized, refined coconut oil has a similar nutrient profile to its virgin counterpart, and is preferred for cooking for its higher smoke point and neutral flavor.

-Do the math: Whole Foods sells 365 brand Organic, Refined Coconut Oil for $5.79 for 14 ounces, compared to $6.39 and up at conventional retailers.
+Do the math: Whole Foods sells Organic Refined Coconut Oil for $6.79 for 14 ounces.

 Read next: 7 of the Healthiest Organic Items at Costco Available Right Now